BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 3. Download the [BITalino API](https://github.com/BITalinoWorld/revolution-python-api) and move `bitalino.py` to a working directory of yours or add the containing folder to the `PYTHONPATH manager` on Spyder

-4. Test `LightsBIT.py` (e.g. with a Jupyter notebook test file); you should see the LED actuator turning ON or OFF
+4. Run `bitalino.py` (e.g. with a Jupyter notebook test file); you should see data collected by BITalino printed on the console

 #### Mac OS